usdot-fhwa-stol/carma-platform/engineering_tools/BagProcessor/READMe.md

 	Some notes:

-	The bag file and route.txt must be in the same folder as the shell script and the text file.
+	A new script can be run within the folder of the vehicle.
+This script depends on only_one.sh, which depends on topics.txt, meaning all three must be in the same directory.
+Please make sure that there exist bag files within each subdirectory.
+This means that the bag file must be within its corresponding subdirectory.

 	To omit certain topics from being processed, you can comment it out by putting # before the line in topics.txt.